White paper boats in group to right, yellow boat alone on navigation symbol

 Everyone has advice for getting into college, but is it all great?
-Read on for a simple guide on how to get the best college advice.
+Use this simple guide to get the best advice from parents, friends, and trusted adults.

 Many of us in high school are thinking about how to be our best selves for our college applications.
 With this comes a lot of advice from your family, friends, counselors, and the internet.
 School has taught us how to find a good source online, but it can be hard to navigate the credibility of others.
 Here are some useful tricks for checking your advice from different sources and making that advice meaningful to you.